SC can’t bar a judge from hearing case: Justice Faez

 ISLAMABAD: The Supreme Court judge Justice Qazi Faez Isa has termed the apex court’s order of February 11, restraining him from hearing matters involving the prime minister as an attempt to undermine the judiciary and the country’s highest court.

-The chief justice had held that in order to uphold the principle of un-biasness and impartiality, it would be in the interest of justice that the judge (Justice Faez Isa) should not hear matters involving the prime minister.

 Justice Faez Isa in his dissenting note stated that the said order and the events leading up to it suffer from several improprieties and illegalities.
-He said that no one on the bench had alleged bias or lacked impartiality, adding that the chief justice arbitrarily introduced a non-issue-bias and lack of impartiality on the part of a judge on the bench.
+He said that no one had alleged bias or lack of impartiality against any judge on the bench, adding that the chief justice arbitrarily introduced a non-issue-bias and lack of impartiality on the part of a judge on the bench.

 The judge further said that without consulting his colleagues on the bench, the chief justice tersely announced that a judge of the Supreme Court should not hear any case involving the prime minister.